 Overview of the GBP/USD pair.
-November 4.
-Ahead of the Bank of England meeting.
+August 4.
+Bank of England meeting: the bank is different, but the market has the same questions.

 Explanations for the chart: